-In the 2015 Autumn Statement, the chancellor George Osborne announced a new apprenticeship levy of 0.5% on company payrolls to raise £3bn a year and fund three million apprenticeships.
+In the 2015 Autumn Statement, then chancellor George Osborne announced a new apprenticeship levy of 0.5% on company payrolls to raise £3bn a year and fund three million apprenticeships.

 Since this announcement, information has been coming out on a weekly basis.
-As experts in the provision of apprenticeship behavioural skills development, we have been following these changes closely.
+As experts in the provision of apprenticeship behavioural skills development, The Trust have been following these changes closely.
 We have compiled a short document of our key findings to date.

 APPRENTICESHIP LEVY SUMMARY DOWNLOAD

-To download our latest summary about the levy please complete the form on the right.
+To download our apprenticeship levy summary please complete the form on the right.